 Web designers marry creativity and technology together to create beautiful designs on webpages.
 There are essential skills that every web designer you should know and understand to ensure that they are producing great work.
-Not only are technical skills important being able to understand collaboration methods and having strong communication skills matter.
+Not only are technical skills important, but being able to understand collaboration methods and having strong communication skills matter.
 Designing for clients means conversing with them to understand their needs and their vision for their site.
 Developing these ten skills will help you grow as a web designer and develop stronger visuals and content.

 1. Understanding Design Principles